paulscherrerinstitute/fw_version_id/README.md

 ![VivadoIP Generics](doc/vivadoip_generics.png)

 1. Instantiate VivadoIP in Block Design and pass the signals **param_fw_git_version_i** and **param_fw_build_datetime_i** to the top level vhdl file.
-2. connect the two signal to the enerics:
+2. connect the two signal to the toplevel generics:

  ```
  entity top is
   generic (